 At Las Vegas Primary Care, patients suffering from fibromyalgia may experience pain relief after treatment with joint and soft tissue injections, pain management therapy, and occupational medicine.

 Joint and soft tissue injections offered at Las Vegas Primary Care include epidural injections, piriformis injections, sacroiliac joint injections, and trigger point injections.

 Pain management therapy is another treatment option that may include hot and cold therapy, massage, acupuncture, deep breathing, progressive muscle relaxation, meditation, nonsteroidal anti-inflammatory medication, cognitive behavior therapy, yoga, tai chi, opioids, antidepressants, and beta-blockers.

 Fibromyalgia may also interfere with daily life and impair a patient’s ability to perform job duties.
 In these cases, occupational medicine could help the patient adjust to the demands of the workplace.

-Staff at Central Nevada Regional Care are also trained to help employers adapt the workplace to the limitations of employees diagnosed with fibromyalgia.
+Staff at Las Vegas Primary Care are also trained to help employers adapt the workplace to the limitations of employees diagnosed with fibromyalgia.
 Occupational medicine can help both employers and employees implement a plan that will meet their needs.

 Advanced Treatment For Fibromyalgia

 Some patients diagnosed with fibromyalgia may need advanced treatment, such as chiropractic adjustment, and physical therapy.
-Patients are encouraged to speak to their physician at Central Nevada Regional Care to learn more about obtaining advanced treatment for fibromyalgia.
+Patients are encouraged to speak to their physician at Las Vegas Primary Care to learn more about obtaining advanced treatment for fibromyalgia.

 7 DAYS A WEEK!